Sidney Abbott: Later years

 Abbott lived in Southold, New York.
 In 2007, she founded the Women's Rights are Human Rights nonprofit.
 In 2008, she started a newsletter, In Our Shoes, about politics, class, and poverty.
 Her personal archives are located in the Sophia Smith Collection at Smith College and in the Radcliff College feminist collection of NOW biographies.

 Death

-Abbott died in a house fire in Southold, New York on April 15, 2015.
+Abbott died in a house fire in Southold, New York on April 15, 2015, aged 77.